awesome-english/awesome-english/README.md

 - [Elsa](https://elsaspeak.com/en/) - English language speech assistant, it has a web version and an app.

 - [Billie English](https://www.youtube.com/@BillieEnglish) - YouTube channel of the queen of pronunciation.

-## 🔸 Speaking

-- [Replica](https://my.replika.com/) - an AI friend.
-It was founded with the idea to create a personal AI that would help you express and witness yourself by offering a helpful conversation.
-You can create the AI person, choose the appearance, clothes, character like in the Sims and chat with him\her.
-This AI is rather smart, so it's really worth trying :)

-- [Random Word Generator](https://randomwordgenerator.com/) and there are also sections with random pictures, quotes, questions, facts, tongue twisters, and much more.
-You can use this resource for any kind of practice: making sentences and practicing grammar, describing pictures, answering random questions, discussing facts, or practicing pronunciation.

-- [Taboo game](https://playtaboo.com/playpage/#score_sheet_anchor) - a verbal game, where players get teammates to say the guess word without saying the forbidden words on the cards.

 ## 🔸 Listening